Rhinoplasty (Nose Surgery)

 Preparations and Initial Consultation

-In line with Professor Sailer’s philosophy, a surgical and artistic approach is taken in nose surgeries.
-During the first consultation, he addresses questions, discusses expectations, and potential outcomes.
-Following that, a thorough clinical examination of the nose is performed to jointly determine the desired and feasible changes.
+In line with Professor Sailer’s philosophy, our approach to nose surgery combines both surgical precision and artistic vision.
+During the initial consultation, we address any questions, discuss expectations, and explore possible outcomes.
+This is followed by a thorough clinical examination of the nose to determine, together with the patient, which changes are both desired and realistically achievable.

 This approach is important to collaboratively determine the necessary measures with you.
 Only in this way can rhinoplasty be successfully performed and existing issues be addressed.